bono1567/crafted_day/README.md

 # Crafted Day
-This is a project calls FT and Alphavantage APIs and converts it into pandas object.
+This is a project calls FT and Alpha-vantage APIs and converts it into pandas object.
 This data will mainly be used for constructing prediction model and data-visualization.

 ## Harvester
-This deals with the data extraction and manupulation from the APIs.
+This deals with the data extraction and manipulation from the APIs and NSE.
+API is still under development.
 We are mainly using **Pandas** and **NumPy** to do so.

 ## Visualization Sector